-The 2023 Premium Sale will be held August 7 at 6:00 p.m. at the Show Arena on the North end of the Lyon County Fairgrounds.
+The 2024 Premium Sale will be held August 12 at 6:00 p.m. at the Show Arena on the North end of the Lyon County Fairgrounds.

 - 1. Animals sold through the 4-H Premium Sale will not receive ribbon premium. - 4-Her's may only sell one market animal or 1 meat pen.
-The Grand and Reserve Grand Champion of all species are not required to be sold at the Premium Sale but are encouraged to do so. - 3.
-An animal will not be eligible for the Premium Sale if that animal is not shown in a 4-H market livestock class (breeding/showmanship classes do not qualify) by the 4-Her who owns the animal (unless contact is made prior to show with 4-H and Ag Extension agents for medical reasons). - 4.
+The Grand and Reserve Grand Champion of all species are not required to be sold at the Premium Sale but are encouraged to do so. - An animal will not be eligible for the Premium Sale if that animal is not shown in a 4-H market livestock class (breeding/showmanship classes do not qualify) by the 4-Her who owns the animal (unless contact is made prior to show with 4-H and Ag Extension agents for medical reasons).
+The 4-Her must be the individual who brings the animal into the sale arena - 4.
 The 4-Her must be the individual who brings the animal into the sale arena to be sold (unless contact is made prior to the sale with 4-H and Ag Extension agents for medical reasons). - 5.
 All animals sold at the premium sale are to be harvested and are not to be kept or returned to a breeder. - 6.
 If a 4-Her shows two animals of one species or multiple species, he/she must decide which animal to sell.
 Other market animals may be sold at base bid or taken home.
 Superintendents must be informed how the animal is to be handled.
 Intent to sell cards must be turned in for every market animal within 30 minutes of the completion of the specie show. - Once an animal is committed on the sale program the animal cannot be removed from the premium sale except for health reasons or errors on the sale bill determined by sale committee and Extension Office. - 8.
 Once the animal has gone through the premium sale it immediately becomes the property of the purchaser or the floor buyer secured by Lyon County Fair Board for harvest.
 The 4-Her is responsible for the animal(s) safety and health until it is shipped. - 9.
-Market steers and heifers must weigh a minimum of 1,000 lbs. at weigh-in to be sold in the Premium Sale. - 10.
+Market steers and heifers must weigh a minimum of 1,050 lbs. at weigh-in to be sold in the Premium Sale. - 10.
 Market hogs must weigh a minimum of 230 lbs. to be sold through the Premium Sale.
 Show weight will be the sale weight. - 11.
 Market lambs must weigh a minimum of 100 lbs. to be sold in the Premium Sale.
-Show weight will be the sale weight. - 12.
-Market meat goats must weigh a minimum of 50 lbs. to be sold in the Premium Sale.
+Show weight will be the sale weight. - Market meat goats must weigh a minimum of 50 lbs. to be sold in the Premium Sale.
 Show weight will be sale weight. - 13.
 Meat birds must weigh a minimum of 4 lb. each when official weights are taken at the show to be eligible to sell in the Premium Auction. - 14.
-Meat rabbits must weigh at least 3 $\frac{1}{2}$ lbs. when official weights are taken and not over 10 weeks of age to be eligible to sell in the Premium Auction. - 15.
-Base price livestock checks will be available on Wednesday, August 23 from 5:00 8:00 p.m. or Saturday, August 26 from 9:00 a.m. to 12:00 noon at the Fair Office.
-Checks will only be mailed if a stamped self-addressed envelope is provided to the Fair Office during the fair. - 16.
-4-H members should collect premium money within 10 days of the sale from the premium buyer.
-4-Hers should present the sale ticket and thank the buyers when receiving their money.
+Meat rabbits must weigh at least 3 1⁄2 lbs. when official weights are taken and not over 10 weeks of age to be eligible to sell in the Premium Auction. - 15.
+NEW FOR 2024: 4-H members will collect their livestock premium and carcass money from the Lyon County Fair Board on dates set by and announced by the Fair Board.
+4-H members will be required to show evidence of thanking their actual buyer prior to receiving their checks.